 From Quadrophenia, they played Drowned, Bell Boy - which got a riotous reception for Keith Moon's vocal (for which read: "bonkers shouting") - and 5.15, although the last of those was pretty ropey and, along with I Can't Explain, was left off a lot of the recordings of the event.
 Pete said that he was dead drunk for this gig - as he was for all of their sets at Madison Square Garden later in the summer - and also that he did not enjoy the atmosphere much at Charlton.
 He has said he felt there was a violent atmosphere in the stadium and does not regard this as among their finest live shows.
 And it's true that, in terms of musical virtuosity, this does not necessarily show the band at the very peak of their powers.

 That being said, the crowd absolutely loved the set and the sheer passion and energy they transmit to the band nevertheless inspired a thrilling performance.
 The highlight of their one hour 45 minute show was the medley of Naked Eye and Let's See Action right near the end, which is blinding stuff, a real gem.
 They closed with the first-ever performance of what the band knew as My Generation Blues, a slowed-down, dense and dirty 12 bar blues take on their famous hit.

 Although Quadrophenia was a groundbreaking, brilliant piece of work, this Charlton gig marked a pronounced move away from attempting it live in any depth.
-For the next quarter century, The Who gigs would take on more the format of a greatest hits package.
 Anyone at Charlton in 1974 would feel that they saw a hell of a show from one of the most important and exciting British acts of all time.